gokselkacar/My_Portfolio_Projects/DESIGN.md

 # CS50’s Databases with SQL Final Project

+In my final project, I focused on building a Music Library Database.
+This project allowed me to put my knowledge of SQL into practice by designing an efficient, well-structured database, implementing complex queries, and ensuring that the system was capable of handling real-world data and use cases.

+This Music Library Database provides an efficient way for users to manage and organize their music collections.
+While it’s not a full-fledged music streaming platform, it gives users control over their music library, allowing them to track their favourite songs, create playlists, and view detailed song information.

 ## Scope

 The purpose of this database is to manage and organize a personal music library similar to Spotify or Apple Music.
-It allows users to track their favorite songs, create playlists, and manage their music collection effectively.
+It allows users to track their favourite songs, create playlists, and manage their music collection effectively.

 **Included in scope:**